-You'll learn skills in everything from customer service and tour presentation, to preparing quotations and managing event registrations.
+With a range of tourism industry sectors to choose from once you graduate, you'll learn skills in everything from customer service, tour presentation, to preparing quotations and managing event registrations.
+This course is about regional tourism/local attractions/destination tourism.

 - Customer Service Agent